 Accountability Research home » Completion, Graduation, and Dropouts » Data Search: Year » Level

-Five-year extended longitudinal graduation and dropout data are provided for the class of 2011 by race/ethnicity, gender, economic status, English language learner status, and special education program participation.
-In addition, campus and district data are shown with and without students excluded for state accountability purposes (see Texas Education Code §39.053(g-1)).
+Five-year extended longitudinal graduation and dropout data are provided for the class of 2012 by race/ethnicity, gender, economic status, program participation (bilingual or English as a second language, career and technical education, gifted and talented, special education, and Title I), and other student characteristics (at-risk, English language learner, immigrant, and migrant).
+In addition, campus and district data are shown with and without students excluded for state accountability purposes (see Texas Education Code §39.053(g-1) and §39.055).
 Some data are masked to comply with federal regulations concerning student privacy, the Family Educational Rights and Privacy Act (FERPA).

 The cohort for a five-year extended longitudinal rate is established when four-year rates are calculated and consists of the same students.
 Although no students are added to the statewide five-year cohort, a student's status or district may change based on fifth year attendance or performance.
-The total number of students with final statuses at a campus, district, region, or the state may change between fall 2011 and fall 2012 because: (a) some students who continued high school in fall 2011 left Texas public schools by fall 2012 for reasons other than graduating, receiving General Educational Development (GED) certificates, or dropping out; and (b) some students who left Texas public schools by fall 2011 without graduating returned to Texas public schools and graduated, received GED certificates, continued high school, or dropped out by fall 2012.
+The total number of students with final statuses at a campus, district, region, or the state may change between fall 2012 and fall 2013 because: (a) some students who continued high school in fall 2012 left Texas public schools by fall 2013 for reasons other than graduating, receiving General Educational Development (GED) certificates, or dropping out; and (b) some students who left Texas public schools by fall 2012 without graduating returned to Texas public schools and graduated, received GED certificates, continued high school, or dropped out by fall 2013.
+In addition, students with changes in year of final status were added to, or removed from, relevant student groups.

 As an example, the five-year extended longitudinal rate for graduates is calculated by dividing the number of students who graduated by the fall one year after their anticipated graduation date by the number of students in the class:

-For a description of how high school graduation rates are calculated, please see Secondary School Completion and Dropouts in Texas Public Schools, 2011-12.
+The percentages of students graduating within diploma programs are provided.
+For a description of how high school graduation and dropout rates are calculated, please see Secondary School Completion and Dropouts in Texas Public Schools, 2012-13.

 Select from the following to view or download a statewide report or a report for a single campus, district, or education service center (ESC) region: